 Autorun Menu for USB Flash Drives

-Yes! - It still makes sense to include an autorun menu program, even if the autorun function is not activated on the target PC.
+Yes! - It still makes sense to include an menu program, even if the autorun function is not activated.

 • Don't expect your customers to search through the storage device for the file that starts the program or presentation.
 CDMenuPro makes it possible to save all programs and files in sub-folders.
 The only program that you need to place in the root directory of the storage device is the menu program itself.
 All your users see is one executable program.
 All you have to do is give this program a descriptive name such as "USB-Start", "Presentation-Start", Start-Menu" or "Autorun-USB", and your users will know instantly which file they have to start.